IngMiguelMendoza/static_web_generator/README.md

 # static_web_generator

-Test static web page generator
+Test static web page generator, project I use to evaluate copilot capabilities as a side project.